 VDO.Ninja relies heavily on webRTC, a secure peer-to-peer streaming technology that exists in most modern web browsers.
 Most of the VDO.Ninja code runs completely within your browser, although some server-side components are hosted to help facilitate an initial ‘handshake’ between connecting peers.
-As video data is streamed directly from one peer to the other, often even bypassing the Internet, extremely low-latency and very high video quality is possible.
+As video data is streamed directly from one peer to the other, extremely low-latency and very high video quality is possible; there are few limits.
+If both peers are on the same local area network, data transfer will still local to your network, saving your upload bandwidth.

 Since applications like OBS have a built-in browser, you can use VDO.Ninja to stream low-latency video directly into the application without any downloads or user accounts.
-It's possible to start streaming within seconds.
+It's possible to start streaming within seconds to OBS and many modern applications -- you can even watch VDO.Ninja streams on a Tesla EV or within the Unity game engine.

 The input URL is loaded up in the browser on the remote device, which obtains access to the device's camera and microphone.